AnIdiotsGuide/discordjs-bot-guide/discord-webhooks/discord-webhooks-part-3.md

 ![Slack-Compatible Webhook](../.gitbook/assets/wh08.png)

-The slack-compatible webhook \(above\) is very fancy in comparison, they're basically `RichEmbeds` that you see a lot of moderation bots use, you can have thumbnails, images, and more \(see the [Slack Documentation](https://api.slack.com/incoming-webhooks) for more information\).
+The slack-compatible webhook \(above\) is very fancy in comparison, they're basically `MessageEmbeds` that you see a lot of moderation bots use, you can have thumbnails, images, and more \(see the [Slack Documentation](https://api.slack.com/incoming-webhooks) for more information\).

 ![Github-Compatible Webhook](../.gitbook/assets/wh09.png)